ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

        is-managed
      - :ref:`boolean <boolean>`
      - true
-     - If false, the cluster will not start or stop the resource on any node.
+     - If false, the cluster will not start, stop, promote, or demote the resource on any node.
 Recurring actions for the resource are unaffected.
 Maintenance mode overrides this setting.

    * - .. _meta_maintenance:
        .. _rsc_maintenance: